dangeroustech/JJBDiscordBot/README.md

 ## Useful Commands
 Andrew will respond to the below commands:
 - !schedule
-  - Ask Andrew for the JennyTree95 stream schedule.
+  - Ask Andrew for the Just_JennyXBrad stream schedule.
 - !sweat
   - Find out some interesting information about him...
 - !royalist